 I schedule at least three studio recitals a year and encourage everyone to participate.
 It is a very rewarding goal and valuable performing experience, one that families look forward to.
 In 22-23 recitals will be a combination of Virtual and if possible, live performances.

 At the beginning of the year, we will establish the goals each student wants to work towards and then develop a plan accordingly.

 I encourage students to pursue RCM examinations.
 They provide an excellent framework for development of musical skill and exposure to a wide range of interesting repertoire.
 Exams provide a goal that rewards all aspects of musicianship with a knowledgeable and constructive assessment.
-As a member of the Ontario Registered Music Teacher’s Association (ORMTA), my students are eligible to receive scholarships and awards.

 Other goals can focus on preparing for particular performances such as studio recitals, the Kiwanis Music Festival, school talent shows, writing and performing a composition, or completing a studio challenge.

 The success of piano lessons depends on all of us working towards the same goals and communicating with one another.
 It is very important that students practice regularly, follow the practice strategies and goals we set each week and be engaged in the work and activities during the lesson time.

 - Create a creative, positive and rewarding learning environment

 - Help set goals and provide a variety of resources